 Understanding thyroid tests

-The thyroid gland is a vitally important endocrine (hormone) gland that is mainly involved in the body’s energy metabolism.
+The thyroid gland is a vital endocrine (hormone-producing) gland that plays a major role in chemical reactions in the body (our metabolism).
 It is located at the front of the neck, below the voice box, and is butterfly-shaped.
 The thyroid gland produces the thyroid hormones triiodothyronine (T3) and thyroxine (T4), among other things.

-These thyroid have various functions: They are responsible for the metabolism, growth and development of the body.
-The production of the thyroid is regulated by the pituitary gland.
+These thyroid hormones have various functions: They are responsible for the metabolism, growth and development of the body.
+The production of the thyroid hormones is regulated by the pituitary gland (hypophysis).
 The pituitary gland makes a hormone called TSH (thyroid-stimulating hormone).
-TSH not only stimulates the production of thyroid – it also influences the size of the thyroid gland.
+TSH not only stimulates the production of thyroid hormones – it also influences the size of the thyroid gland.

-The production of TSH, in turn, is inhibited by thyroid .
-The system can be compared to a thermostat, which makes sure that the room is kept at a certain temperature.
-So the concentration of thyroid in the blood is usually fairly constant.
+TSH production, in turn, is inhibited by the thyroid hormones.
+The system can be compared to a thermostat, which makes sure that the room temperature is kept at a certain value.
+So the concentration of thyroid hormones in the blood is usually fairly constant.

-There are different tests and examinations to check whether the thyroid gland is functioning normally and whether its surface, shape and size are normal.
+There are different tests and examinations to check the function and characteristics of the thyroid gland.